 cardiovascular disease is up to four times higher than that of a non-smoker.

-Quitting smoking is one of the best things you can do for the health of your heart, and the good news is, it’s
+Quitting smoking is one of the best things you can do for the health of your heart."
+Susan suggests.

 The Heart Foundation reports that one year after quitting,